 To simplify their work, they read blogs and watch YouTube videos.
 So if you want to have a chance to increase your sales, you better start writing articles circling your products.
 If you’re selling plant containers on your online thrift store, write articles that revolve around that topic.

 - How to choose the best pots for your plants

 - Best pots for Indoor plants/Outdoor plants

 It took 3 min to find these five topics, you can easily write 10 articles around these five topics.
 Remember, the more in-depth articles you write, the better your chances are to rank your thrift store in Google search results.
 You can use free keyword tools to find topics to write articles on.

 Implementing SEO strategies

-For this, you’ll need to read articles and practise good SEO strategies.
+For this, you’ll need to read articles and practice good SEO strategies.
 Also, build backlinks to your website.
 When other websites link to your website, that is called backlinks.